imixs/imixs-workflow/src/site/markdown/deployment/index.md

 # Deployment
 The Imixs-Workflow engine can be deployed in various ways depending on the kind of your server environment.
 As Imixs-Workflow is based on Jakarta EE, the engine runs in a n EJB and Web Container.
-This concept gives you the flexibility to setup the Imixs-Workflow engine individually for custom applicatios and server infrastructure.
+This concept gives you the flexibility to setup the Imixs-Workflow engine individually for custom applications and server infrastructure.

 Before you deploy the Imixs-Workflow engine into an application server, consider the following: